sequra/woocommerce-sequra/woocommerce-sequra/readme.txt

 == Screenshots ==

 == Changelog ==
+= 4.9.3 =
+* Add option in products to flag those which shouldn't be paid with SeQura.

 = 4.9.2 =
 * Make sure payment method set to order corresponds with the method used in SeQura
 * Allow alternative commission options if available in SeQura.